-PREREQUISITE: Audition only/QJHS Instrumental Chorus.
+PREREQUISITE: Audition only.

-This co-curricular choir is for students who wish to participate in Band as well as Concert Chorale.
+This co-curricular choir is for students who wish to participate in Concert Band as well as Concert Chorale.
 Instructors will schedule students so they can participate in both organizations during the same period.
 The student must meet the entrance requirements for both organizations.
 Uniform and participation requirements are the same as Concert Band and the Concert Chorale.
-A performance contract must be signed.
+QHS Music Department Handbook & Extra-Curricular Code of Conduct must be signed.